TinkerTavern/NT-Bar/README.md

 Once running, the server home page can be accessed via localhost:3000.
 Pressing F12 should reveal the local IP address, which is required if the clients are connecting from another machine on the network.

-Pressing the r key will reset all the timers on the screen, and pressing enter resets the room progress entirely ( clients need to be refreshed to confirm reset)
+Keycode:

+r - Resets timers (2nd row from bottom)

+l - Resets leaderboards

+enter - Resets the room (all rows except for leaderboards), small computers need refreshing

+w - Triggers the win game screen, in case people guess it on thier own behalf

 ## Client